Nebula83/boxstarter/README.md

 ## How to run

-First install boxstart by running
+Spin up a powershel and install boxstarter by running

     . { iwr -useb https://boxstarter.org/bootstrapper.ps1 } | iex; get-boxstarter -Force